bcatoto/bsf/README.md

 Now you can run `pipenv run python scraper.py` to test the scraper.
 The first two terms `pipenv run` ensure that your .env variables are accessible to the interpreter.

 If you access issues with finding the location of your virtual environment, you can use `pipenv --py` to access its path and use it directly in code editors like VSCode and Atom.

+### For collaborators
+If packages have been changed upstream, you can update your local environment with `pipenv sync`.